Metrology for Temporal Light Modulation 20NRM01

 The project outcomes will support the execution of the EU Ecodesign Commission Regulation (EU) 2019/2020, which protects EU citizens against potentially negative health, performance and safety effects resulting from modulated light sources like LED lighting.
 Having only compliant light sources on the market protects people against these potentially negative effects like decrease of performance, fatigue, eye strain or more severe effects like migraine episodes or epileptic seizures.

 This EU regulation currently focuses on light sources that produce flicker and/or the stroboscopic effect and will be revised in 2024.
-The availability of a metric for the phantom array effect may serve as the basis for the incorporation of this temporal light artefact in the revision of the regulation.
-Requirements on dimmed light sources, known for exhibiting TLM, will probably also be included in the revision.
+Requirements on dimmable light sources, known for exhibiting TLM, will probably also be included in the revision.

 Project administrative information